-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 Spruce Point's Rebuttal:

 We've demonstrated the acquisition model doesn't work, and modeling out a business to 2018 with no visibility is a challenge.
-Peers on avg trade at 8-10x EBITDA and 18-24x FCF, but Radiant trades at an irrational premium.
-Just by assuming a peer range multiple it's easy to see 30% - 50% downside
+Peers on avg. trade at 8-10x EBITDA and 18-24x FCF, but Radiant trades at an irrational premium.
+Just by assuming a peer range multiple, it's easy to see 30-50% downside.

 Peer Valuation Supports Irrational Overvaluation

-Radiant trades at an undeserved premium to its peers, and has substandard growth, accounting and management concerns.
-It is hard to justify an 11.4x EV/17E EBITDA multiple for Radiant which is comparable to ECHO.
-Our peer set includes XPO Logistics (NYSEMKT:XPO), C.H.
-Robinson (NASDAQ:CHRW), Expeditors (NASDAQ:EXPD), Forward Air (NASDAQ:FWRD), Hub Group (NASDAQ:HUBG), and Universal Logistics (NASDAQ:ULH)
+Radiant trades at an undeserved premium to its peers and has substandard growth, accounting, and management concerns.
+It is hard to justify an 11.4x EV/17E EBITDA multiple for Radiant, which is comparable to ECHO.
+Our peer set includes XPO Logistics, C.H.
+Robinson (NASDAQ:CHRW), Expeditors (NASDAQ:EXPD), Forward Air (NASDAQ:FWRD), Hub Group (NASDAQ:HUBG), and Universal Logistics (NASDAQ:ULH).

 $ in mm, except per share figures